-It is a strange sensation to stroll in a Japanese town as a six foot four gaijin, a foreigner excluded from the language and everyday rituals that everyone within sight silently obeys.
-I love it.
+It is a strange sensation to wander around in a Japanese town as a six foot four gaijin, a foreigner excluded from the language and everyday rituals that everyone within sight silently obeys.

 The palace looks like a fortress with a moat surrounding the huge stone walls.
 To protect the compound from assassins, all hallways are equipped with “nightingale floors”, making a high-pitched sound when anyone steps on it.
 I tried my best to sneak across the building, but the floor revealed me each time.
 I suppose I would make a lousy ninja.

-Update: A few days later in Tokyo we “happened” to visit the Lost In Translation bar at 52nd floor of Park Hyatt, as well as the same karaoke place featured in the film (Karaoke Kan in Shibuya).
-Guess we’re addicted.
+Update: A few days later in Tokyo I “happened” to visit the Lost In Translation bar at 52nd floor of Park Hyatt, as well as the same karaoke place that was featured in the film (Karaoke Kan in Shibuya).
+Guess I’m addicted to that movie.